© 2025 Resilient River Communities

 • Riverbank stabilisation using layered rocks and revegetation

-This project was completed in mid-May 2021, and is awaiting completion certification.
+This project was completed in May 2021.

 Cost: $1 million